co-cart/co-cart/readme.txt

 You certainly can.
 Filters are available to do just that.
 [Checkout the tweaks plugin](https://github.com/co-cart/co-cart-tweaks) to view or maybe use the examples provided.
 [View the documentation](https://docs.cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart) for more.

-=  Is it compatible with WooCommerce Shipping and Tax plugin? =
+=  Is "WooCommerce Shipping and Tax" plugin supported? =

 Not at this time.
-WooCommerce Shipping and Tax ignore any REST API from allowing the ability to calculate the taxes from TaxJar.
+"WooCommerce Shipping and Tax" ignore any REST API from allowing the ability to calculate the taxes from TaxJar.
 Code has been contributed to the plugin that will allow third-party plugins enable this ability and awaiting feedback.

+However, TaxJar for WooCommerce plugin is supported.

+= Is "TaxJar for WooCommerce" plugin supported? =

+If you have "TaxJar for WooCommerce" v3.2.5 or above and CoCart v2.9 or above installed... then yes, it is supported.

 = Why CoCart and not WooCommerce Store API? =